WHO DOES THIS ADDRESS?

 (4) You must become associated with a Vermont brokerage firm.
 A salesperson has no independent authority to perform brokerage services.
 All actions of a salesperson are for the benefit of a brokerage firm and its principal broker.

-(7) Last but not least, you should know that EVEN IF you meet all the requirements above which are relevant to you, your application for a license may be denied (or precluded) by reason of matters set forth in 3 VSA §129a or other relevant laws.
+(8) Last but not least, you should know that EVEN IF you meet all the requirements above which are relevant to you, your application for a license may be denied (or precluded) by reason of matters set forth in 3 VSA §129a or other relevant laws.
 For example, if you are a convicted felon your application may be denied or conditioned.
 If you are not current in Vermont income or unemployment tax obligations or are delinquent in child support payment obligations you may also have trouble getting an application approved.
-If you are concerned about a possible barrier to licensure, you should consult the Vermont Real Estate Commission.
+If you are concerned about a possible barrier to licensure, you should consult the Vermont Real Estate Commission through Office of Professional Regulation.
+You may apply for a predetermination by submitting a “second change” determination request along with a $25 fee.
+This will avoid all the time and expense of study and exams if it turns out your application is destined to fail.

-(8) Your primary contact for inquiry to the Vermont Real Estate Commission is Judith Roy whose email is email@example.com or by phone to 802 828-3228.
+(9) Your primary contact for inquiry to the Vermont Real Estate Commission is Judith Roy whose email is email@example.com or by phone to 802 828-3228.
 I recommend correspondence be in writing both for efficiency and accuracy.
 Judith has duties which include several other professions so needless to say, she keeps very busy.
+She is a fine public servant.

 WHAT YOU SHOULD DO FIRST?